sbarex/SourceCodeSyntaxHighlight/README.md

 ![Appearance settings window](settings_extra.png)

 This section allow to customize extra advanced settings:
 - *Interactive preview*: if the global output option is set to _html_ enable javascript inside the preview windows.
-Use only if you use some `higlight` plugins that embed js code inside the output.
+Use only if you use some `highlight` plugins that embed js code inside the output.
 - *Arguments*: extra arguments for the `highlight` executable.
-Arguments that contains a white space must be protected inside queted.
+Arguments that contains a white space must be protected inside quote.
 - *Append arguments* (only for custom UTI settings): allow to set extra arguments to be appended to the global arguments.
 - *Pre processor* (only for custom UTI settings): set a program or a shell script to preprocess the source file before the formatting.
 The program must output to stdout the data to be passed to `highlight`.
 You **must** pass the name of the source file using the `$targetHL` placeholder.
 With the preprocessor you can handle file format not directly supported by `highlight`.
 - *Syntax* (only for custom UTI settings): set which language must be used to recognize the source file.
 If not set will be used the file name extension to recognize the format.